 However, this does not in itself guarantee that any prospective workers will be given permission to enter or stay in the UK.

-Each individual must still meet the necessary visa requirements to obtain entry clearance.
+Each individual must still meet the necessary visa requirements to obtain entry clearance or further leave to remain.
 They must also remain compliant with the conditions of their stay once they are in the UK.

 Appendix A Sponsor Licence: What are my sponsor licence duties?